 Those gaps are starting to show.
 For example, last year Tesla made headlines when it included a section preventing buyers of the cars from using the autonomous driving features in the service of a ridesharing service such as Lyft or Uber.
 The rule was disclosed in a note to drivers about an autonomous car driving update.

 Granted, the note was about preventing car owners from letting the car itself pick up passengers while in autonomous mode, and is still theoretical at this point.
 However, it surprised Tesla owners who may not have realized buying the car meant they could only use its autonomous mode to make money for a potential Tesla ridesharing service.
+Because of the technology in these vehicles still being young, malfunctions could occur.
+If you are involved in a car accident, consider an accident law firm Sutliff & Stout.

 Or take the case this week of Sonos updating its terms of service to gather more data from users ahead of building out integrations with smart home products like the Amazon Echo.
 Sonos changed some of its privacy practices to ensure it could gather certain data from its connected speakers.
 Users could opt out, but it meant that in the future their Sonos devices, which could have been purchased years ago, may one day “cease to function.”